ermongroup/cs228-notes/learning/directed/index.md

 A graphical model has two components: the graph structure, and the parameters of the factors induced by this graph.
 These components lead to two different learning tasks:

 - *Parameter learning*, where the graph structure is known and we want to estimate the factors.
-- *Structure learning*, where we want to estimate the graph, i.e. determine from data how the variables depend on each other.
+- *Structure learning*, where we want to estimate the graph, i.e., determine from data how the variables depend on each other.

 We are going to first focus on parameter learning, and come back to structure learning in a later chapter.